 Eating disorders are a lot more common than many people realize.
 And often, they are directly linked to substance abuse.
 An estimated 8 million people in America have eating disorders, 7 million of which are women.
 One in 200 women struggle with anorexia while 3 in 100 women suffer from bulimia.
 Even individuals not battling an eating disorder are often affected by one, since nearly half of Americans know someone with this mental illness.

 Not only are eating disorders prevalent, but they are incredibly dangerous: They have the highest mortality rate of any mental illness.
 Anorexia alone carries four times the risk of death as major depression, and with a mortality rate of 5.1 deaths per 1,000 people, it is also deadlier than other mental illnesses, including schizophrenia and bipolar disorder.
-(It is important to note that anorexia refers to a general loss of appetite or interest in food, while anorexia nervosa refers to the mental illness that most people think about when they hear the word “anorexia”.
-In this guide, we will refer to anorexia nervosa as simply “anorexia” and to bulimia nervosa as “bulimia” for simplicity’s sake.)
+(It is important to note that anorexia refers to a general loss of appetite or interest in food, while anorexia nervosa refers to the mental illness that most people associate with the word “anorexia”).
+In this guide, we will refer to anorexia nervosa as simply “anorexia” and to bulimia nervosa as “bulimia”.

 When controlled substances are part of the equation, the danger is exponential.
-Consider that in the United States in 2013 alone, there were 46,471 drug-induced deaths, 29,001 alcohol-induced deaths, and 41,149 suicides (in which drugs and alcohol often play significant roles).
-A reported 50 percent of those with eating disorders also abuse drugs and/or alcohol, which is 5 times more than the general population.
+Consider that in 2013 alone, there were 46,471 drug-induced deaths, 29,001 alcohol-induced deaths, and 41,149 suicides (in which drugs and alcohol often play significant roles).
+A reported 50 percent of those with eating disorders also abused substances, which is 5 times more than the general population.

 A study by the National Association of Anorexia Nervosa and Associated Disorders found that between 5 and 10 percent of anorexics die within 10 years of contracting the disease, and up to 20 percent die after 20 years.
 Only between 30 and 40 percent ever fully recover.

-Drug and alcohol addiction can lead to a number of medical problems, including cancer, heart disease/failure, stroke, HIV/AIDS, respiratory diseases, hepatitis B/C, digestive problems, kidney failure, liver failure, bone loss, tooth decay, and skin issues, not to mention social and relationship issues.
+Addiction can lead to a number of medical problems, including cancer, heart disease/failure, stroke, HIV/AIDS, respiratory diseases, hepatitis B/C, digestive problems, kidney failure, liver failure, bone loss, tooth decay, and skin issues, as well as social and relationship issues.

 There has been a great deal of research pointing to similarities between eating disorders and drug and alcohol addiction.
-Given that these similarities exist and that both have to do with how the brain is stimulated as well as personality type (such as being prone to stress or impulsiveness), it’s no surprise that an individual dealing with one often faces the other.
+Given that these similarities exist and that both have to do with how the brain is stimulated and personality type (such as being prone to stress or impulsiveness), it’s no surprise that an individual dealing with one often faces the other.

 Impulsiveness plays a significant role in bulimia because the disorder often involves eating a large amount of unhealthy foods – on impulse – with the mindset that it’s OK to do so because the purge will take care of the negative effects on weight.
 This mindset is also a breeding ground for other impulses, like substance abuse behavior.